 Skip to main content

-Reversing Blindness in Utahns in Need
+Reversing Blindness in Utah

-Thousands of people in the United States suffer from unnecessary blindness—and many of them live right here in Utah.
+Thousands of people in the United States suffer from unnecessary blindness—and many of them live here in Utah.

 Moran’s model for providing care has been adopted by the American Society of Cataract and Refractive Surgery (ASCRS) Foundation for their Operation Sight network.
-Through this low-cost model, physicians, nurses and technicians volunteer their time to provide free surgeries to patients in need.
+Through this low-cost model, physicians, nurses, and technicians volunteer their time to provide free surgeries to patients in need.
 The operating room is staffed and run as it would be on any other day, except patients are not billed for their care.

 Many individuals with poor vision are unable to find or keep employment, and some have to rely on family members for care and transportation.
 Restoring their sight has a positive impact not only on their lives, but on their families’ lives.